MouseBiteLabs/Genesis-Cartridges/Advanced Flash/README.md

 - Huge thanks to sanni for firstly creating the OSCR, and secondly for adding programming support for the cartridges.
 - Additionally huge thanks to agi from the discord community for his work on adding flash support for these boards to the OSCR!
 You have made this cartridge so much better through your hard work.
+- ANOTHER thanks to agi for figuring out 32X compatibility required for v1.2.
 - Continual thanks to all in the nesdev community for their resources, design tips, and support throughout the past half-decade.

 ## License